What You Need to Know About Anthropologist

 - Write about and present research findings for a variety of specialized and general audiences.

-What an Anthropologist Should Know
+What Every Anthropologist Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.